acarsgithub/expense-tracker/README.md

 # Expense Tracker Application

+This success branch actually has all of the tests at the bottom passing perfectly!
+This is the solution ot the master branch.

 ### General purpose of application
 This application will allow individuals to track and manage their finances and expenses.